farhadi/node-smpp/README.md

 #### Event: 'connect'
 Emitted when the session connection successfully is established.

+#### Event: 'secureConnect'
+The `secureConnect` event is emitted after the handshaking process for a secure connection has successfully completed.

 #### Event: 'close'
 Emitted when the connection is fully closed.